pahbs/aster_dem/README.md

 # aster_dem
+Author:
-Author: Paul Montesano
+Paul Montesano, PhD
+Biospheric Sciences Lab
+NASA Goddard Space Flight Center

-These shell scripts are part of a workflow to derive ASTER L1A DEMs.
+These shell scripts are part of a workflow to derive geo-referenced ASTER L1A digital elevation models (DEMs).

 They are used to download ASTER L1A data from EarthData.nasa.gov (using Order IDs), unzip, preprocess, and run stereogrammetry routines on the L1A scenes.

-This workflow uses a reference DEM (with full study area coverage) to mapproject input and remove cloud-related elevations errors in output.
+This workflow uses a reference DEM (with full study area coverage) to mapproject input and remove cloud-related elevations errors in output ASTER L1A DEMs.

 These shell scripts are wrappers for the stereogrammetry and gridding routines available in the Ames Stereo Pipeline software. https://ti.arc.nasa.gov/tech/asr/groups/intelligent-robotics/ngt/stereo/